 Obtaining a quality education today represents not only an investment of time and energy but a growing financial commitment as well.
-Concordia University participates in programs of financial aid to university students that have developed nationally, within the State of California, and within the church.
-Student loans are available to eligible post-baccalaureate students.
+Concordia University participates in financial aid programs that have developed nationally, within the State of California, and within the church.
+Student loans are also available to eligible post baccalaureate students.
 Financial aid is distributed according to university policies.
 Counselors will assist students in the completion of the appropriate forms.
 For information on how to apply for financial aid and the forms needed to apply, visit cui.edu.